 Transformations at Mending Fences takes a holistic approach to curing the mind and this means creating customized treatment plans.
-Equine therapy can be a powerful tool in this approach, but every individual is unique.
+Equine therapy can be a powerful tool in this approach, but every individual is unique and needs individualized treatment.
 Understanding your particular needs — and the specifics of equine therapy for PTSD — can get you on the path to healing.

 Contact us at Mending Fences today to learn more.

-Equine-assisted psychotherapy involves an array of therapies that incorporate horses and other equines into treatment.
+Equine-assisted psychotherapy involves an array of therapies that incorporate exposure therapy to horses and other equines.
 While the roots of the therapy reach back to the ancient world, a focused approach to treating mental health issues dates back only to the 1990s.
 Even in such a short time, though, the results of this approach have proven helpful for many different conditions.

-While some still say this therapy is unproven — mostly due to inconsistent terminology in studies — various licensing and professional organizations support use of the treatment.
+While some still say equine-assisted therapy is unproven — mostly due to inconsistent terminology in studies — various licensing and professional organizations support the use of the treatment.
 These include:

 This treatment works in a variety of different ways depending upon a person’s specific needs.
-With equine therapy for PTSD, the focus is on helping individuals cope with trauma.
-That’s because posttraumatic stress disorder stems from unprocessed trauma.
+With equine-assisted therapy for PTSD, the focus is on helping individuals cope with trauma.
+That’s because posttraumatic stress disorder stems from unprocessed traumatic experiences.
 Unfortunately, the symptoms of the condition often interfere with approaches that help with processing.

 This is one area that equine-assisted therapy proves particularly useful.
-The approach reduces anxiety, increases self-awareness and breaks down the barriers than an individual may have built up.
+The approach reduces anxiety, increases self-awareness, and breaks down the barriers that an individual may have built up through their mental illness.
 Each of these are integral to overcoming PTSD symptoms and starting the path to healing.
 Once this takes place, the benefits of equine therapy for PTSD are far more accessible.

-Perhaps the most beneficial aspect of treating PTSD with equine therapy is that it works.
-Of course, every individual is unique — and it’s possible another approach may be better suited.
+Perhaps the most beneficial aspect of PTSD treatment with horses is that it works.
+Of course, every individual is unique — and it’s possible another treatment program may be better suited.
 When looking at the research and benefits of equine therapy for PTSD, though, it becomes clear that this treatment should be available at all mental health facilities.

-The following are some of the most important benefits of this therapy.
+The following are some of the most important benefits of this therapy for PTSD patients.

 Feeling a lack of control is one of the most obvious symptoms of PTSD.
-Sexual trauma, childhood abuse, physical assaults and many other traumatizing incidents can make a person lose their sense of self-efficacy.
+Sexual trauma, childhood abuse, physical assaults, and many other traumatizing incidents can make a person lose their sense of self-efficacy and develop mental health problems.
 When you feel you have no control over a situation, the accompanying stress and anxiety can make normal living feel impossible.

-Equine therapy for PTSD can combat these feelings through unspoken communication with the animal.
+Medical psychology shows that equine therapy for PTSD can combat these feelings through unspoken communication with the animal.
 Interacting with such a massive animal provides a sense of control over the situation.
-This is why studies consistently show an improvement of self-efficacy and self esteem following treatment.
+This is why studies consistently show an improvement in self-efficacy and self-esteem following treatment.
 The immediate feedback during equine psychotherapy is an invaluable tool.